markmenge/libicsneo/examples/cpp/loopback/README.md

 # libicsneo C++ Example

-This is an example console application which uses libicsneo to connect to an Intrepid Control Systems hardware device.
-It has both interactive and simple examples for sending and receiving CAN & CAN FD traffic.
+This is an example console application which uses libicsneo to connect to an Intrepid Control Systems hardware device and perform tests

 ## Building